|Re: gov docs in storage||<– Date –> <– Thread –>|

 Subject: Re: [aserl-selectives] gov docs in storage

-Bill and All,
+Bill and others,

 I’m curious how many folks are currently sending depository materials to a storage facility.
 I’m also curious if your materials are going into a shared facility, ie shared with another institution.